 Spring has sprung!
-And while most of us are familiar with “April showers bring May flowers,” there are many other weather folklore sayings associated with spring, which is notorious for wild, crazy weather.
+And while most of us are familiar with “April showers bring May flowers,” there are many weather folklore sayings associated with spring, which is a season notorious for wild, crazy weather.
 Have you heard any of these?

 - If it thunders on All Fool’s Day, it brings good crops of corn and hay.

 - A cold May and a windy April, a full barn.

 - March’ll search ye, April try ye; May’ll tell, whether live or die ye.

 - If the oak is out before the ash then we are in for a splash;

 But if the ash is out before the oak we are in for a soak.

 - April cold and wet fills barn and barrel.

 - When April blows its horn

 Then it stands good with hay, rye, and corn.